jimf/uparse/README.md

 [![Test Coverage][coverage-badge]][coverage-result]
 [![Dependency Status][dep-badge]][dep-status]

-__uparse__ is a minimal parser combinator library, providing only a very basic set of functions for consuming text and building up more complicated pattern matchers.
+__μparse__ is a minimal parser combinator library, providing only a very basic set of functions for consuming text and building up more complicated pattern matchers.
 It is specifically _not_ focused on providing a breadth of combinators, monadic APIs, or deep error reporting.